PySport/pysport.org/source/_posts/About-PySport.md

 At first it looked like Pandas was the right tool.
 To load the right data from the files a lot of jugling was needed and Pandas can do that.
 But the nested nature of TRACAB data (Frame with Players, Positions, etc) is not a natural fit for Pandas.
 The [MultiIndex](https://pandas.pydata.org/pandas-docs/stable/user_guide/advanced.html) could be an option but it doesn't feel right.

 In the case of SituSearch pandas wasn't the best tool for the job.
 Most work is done during parsing the TRACAB file.
 Parsing such a file in Pandas will probably end in looping over all rows and altering columns.
-An example snippet:
 ```python
 ball_raw = string_items[2].split(";")[0]
 ball_raw = ball_raw.split(",")